kozlitinaelja/twitterSearch/README.md

-twitterSearch
+Twitter Search Plugin using jQuery and Backbone
 =============

-# Twitter Search Plugin using jQuery and Backbone

 Twitter search plugin for working with Twitter Search API to get twitts correspond to the search  criteria on websites.
 `$.fn.twitterSearch()` creates an `ul` list of twitts and appends them to the DOM.
 Also appends a header with a query or a search bar which allows your users search for different twitts frequently.